jnalanko/sbwt-rs-cli/README.md

 # sbwt-rs command-line interface

 A command line interface for the [sbwt crate](https://crates.io/crates/sbwt).
 To compile, run `cargo build -r`.
 Then, run `./target/release/sbwt` for instructions.
-At the time of writing this README.md, the CLI supports the provides the following subdommands:
+At the time of writing this README.md, the CLI provides the following subcommands:

 ```
 Command line tools using for the sbwt library.